Part 2: The Role of Insurance Companies in Corrupting Dentistry

 How Insurance Compliance and Price Fixing Fuel Bad Dentistry:

 Corporate dental chains, largely run by non-dentists, are rewarded for one thing: compliance.
 As long as they follow insurance company rules, they keep getting patients—while reimbursements keep dropping.
-Lower payouts mean higher profits for insurers, but worse care for patients.
-It’s a race to the bottom.
-Like the auto industry—when you can’t build a car profitably, you start selling bicycles.
-In dentistry, that means cutting quality, upselling unnecessary work, and replacing skilled care with volume-based assembly-line treatment.
+Lower payouts mean higher profits for insurance companies, but worse care for patients.

 Dental insurance Network market control: